 Sex is a natural part of the human experience.
-When a person is diagnosed with PD they might be concerned about the impact it will have on their ability to have and enjoy sex.
-In this section, you will learn about the challenges specific to both men and women with PD as well as ways to work with these challenges through various therapies and treatments.
+People living with Parkinson’s disease (PD) may face concerns about its impact on their ability to have and enjoy sex.
+In this section, you will learn about PD-specific challenges for men and women and various therapies and treatments to work through them.

 What are the facts about sexual dysfunction?

 - Sexual dysfunction in PD is common, affecting men more often than women.

 - It is still underappreciated as patients, spouses and healthcare providers may not be comfortable with a frank discussion of sex.

 - Many factors contribute to good sexual health and the combination of aging, PD-related physical decline and other medical conditions can undermine sexual interest and performance.

 - Sexual dysfunction may arise as a primary PD symptom.
 Physical immobility in bed, sleep disturbances, depression and changes in thinking can also impact sexual desire in men and women.

 - PD itself may cause sexual dysfunction due to the loss of dopamine, the principal neurochemical mediator of reward and pleasure in the brain.